Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Conclusion

 \section{Conclusion}

-This survey has provided a comprehensive overview of the rapidly evolving landscape of multi-turn interactions with Large Language Models, making several key contributions to the field.
-First and foremost, we have introduced a novel task-oriented taxonomy for analyzing multi-turn LLM interactions, departing from the capability-oriented approaches prevalent in existing literature.
-While previous surveys have focused on isolated capabilities (such as reasoning, memory, or contextual understanding), our framework recognizes that real-world multi-turn applications require the complex collaboration of multiple capabilities working in concert.
-By categorizing interactions according to tasks—instruction following and conversational engagement—rather than isolated abilities, we offer a more practical taxonomy that better reflects how LLMs are deployed and evaluated in authentic contexts.
-This task-oriented perspective has enabled us to provide substantial analysis of critical real-world application domains, including role-playing scenarios, healthcare consultations, educational scenario, and LLM jail-breaking where the interplay of multiple capabilities determines performance.
+This survey has provided a structured overview of the rapidly evolving landscape of multi-turn interactions with large language models, contributing several advances to the field.

+We introduced a task-oriented taxonomy for analyzing multi-turn LLM interactions, departing from the capability-oriented frameworks prevalent in existing literature.
+Prior surveys have largely focused on isolated capabilities---reasoning, memory, or contextual understanding---yet real-world multi-turn applications demand the coordinated interplay of multiple such capabilities.
+By organizing interactions around tasks---instruction following and conversational engagement---rather than isolated abilities, our taxonomy better reflects how LLMs are deployed and evaluated in practice.
+This perspective enabled substantive analysis of critical application domains, including role-play, healthcare consultation, education, and jailbreak, where performance is determined by the joint operation of many capabilities.

-Our analysis demonstrates that multi-turn interactions represent a fundamental paradigm shift in how we utilize and evaluate LLMs.
-Unlike single-turn interactions, which have dominated early LLM benchmarks, multi-turn settings more closely mirror real-world applications—from sustained dialogues to complex iterative problem-solving.
-These contexts demand not only factual knowledge but also context retention, coherent reasoning across turns, adaptive behavior, and robust handling of ambiguous or changing user intentions.
+Our analysis establishes that multi-turn interaction represents a fundamental paradigm shift in LLM utilization and evaluation.
+Unlike single-turn settings that dominated early benchmarks, multi-turn contexts more closely mirror real-world use---from sustained dialogue to complex iterative problem-solving---demanding not only factual knowledge but also context retention, coherent cross-turn reasoning, adaptive behavior, and robust handling of ambiguous or evolving user intent.

-The improvement methodologies we've extensively reviewed span model-centric approaches (in-context learning, fine-tuning, reinforcement learning, and architectural innovations), external integration strategies (memory augmentation, retrieval mechanisms, and knowledge graphs), and agent-based frameworks (both single-agent and multi-agent systems).
-By providing this detailed analysis of improvement techniques, we address a significant gap in existing surveys, which have often overlooked the nuanced methodological landscape of multi-turn enhancements.
+The improvement methodologies we surveyed span model-centric approaches (in-context learning, fine-tuning, reinforcement learning, and architectural innovations), external integration strategies (memory augmentation, retrieval mechanisms, and knowledge graphs), and agent-based frameworks (single- and multi-agent systems).
+Across these branches, one recurring lesson is that performance gains increasingly come from better management of interaction history and auxiliary state rather than from model scale alone.